Kin The Know

 Scar massage, applying silicone sheets to the scar to soften it, laser therapy, and steroid injections are all options that can help a caesarean scar heal further.

+In some circumstances, surgical correction of the scar might also be an option.
 Before exploring any of these treatments, it's important to check with your doctor about what's best for you.

 Does a C-section scar prevent a subsequent vaginal birth?

-VBAC stands for vaginal birth after caesarean section, and like everything, there are risks and benefits to this approach.
+VBAC stands for vaginal birth after caesarean section, and like everything, there are risks and benefits to this approach [10].

 The pros of VBAC often include shorter hospital stays and potential shorter recovery times, less pain, and less risk of breathing issues for the baby, among other benefits.